needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 `ArbitraryCriterion` is fast and easy way to utilize simple criteria.
 For more complex criteria, one can consider implementing their own criteria by creating a class that inherits from the
 [Criterion](https://docs.unity3d.com/Packages/com.unity.learn.iet-framework@2.0/api/Unity.Tutorials.Core.Editor.Criterion.html) class.
 Your criterion will appear automatically as one of the **Type** options.

-## The Welcome Dialog
+## The welcome dialog

 **Use case**

-You want to provide a welcome dialog to users when they open the project for the first time, either to give them information about what they'll find in the project or to let them choose a starting point (e.g., ignore / start tutorials)
+You want to welcome users to the tutorials when they open the project for the first time, either to give them information about what they'll find in the project or to let them choose a starting point, for example, an option to either ignore or start the tutorials in the project.

 **How-to**